awsdocs/aws-panorama-developer-guide/docs-source/appliance-manage.md

 ## Update the appliance software<a name="appliance-manage-software"></a>

-You view and deploy software updates for the AWS Panorama Appliance in the AWS Panorama console\.
+You view and deploy software updates for the appliance in the AWS Panorama console\.
 Updates can be required or optional\.
 When a required update is available, the console prompts you to apply it\.
 You can apply optional updates on the appliance **Settings** page\.

 **To update the appliance software**